absmach/magistrala/README.md

 [@gsaleh][george], [@blokovi][iva], [@chombium][kole] and a large set of contributors.

 Maintainers are listed in [MAINTAINERS](MAINTAINERS) file.

+Mainflux team would like to give special thanks to [@mijicd][dejan] for his monumental work on designing and implementing highly improved and optimized version of the platform, and [@malidukica][dusan] for his effort on implementing initial user interface.

 ## Contributing
 Thank you for your interest in Mainflux and wish to contribute!